nguyenngockhank/nguyenngockhank.github.io/notes/vue/vue_react.md

 </script>
 ```

+Vue has few concepts which React does not.
+There are `mixins`, `custom directives`, `filters`, these help much in reusability.

+### Functions as Children

 Yeah, full language.
 Look this

-### Functions as Children

 ```jsx
 // Calls the children callback numTimes to produce a repeated component